.

 Jeep Grand Cherokee Diesel Review

-If you want to buy a new diesel-powered SUV, you can choose from just two manufacturers in the USA: Mercedes-Benz or Jeep.
+Jeep Grand Cherokee If you want to buy a new diesel-powered 2008 SUV, you can choose from just three manufacturers in the USA: Volkswagen, Mercedes-Benz, or Jeep.

-Make that two manufacturers and one engine …
+Make that three manufacturers and two engines …

 While it may be news to many folks, Jeep began offering a Mercedes-Benz diesel option in the Grand Cherokee back in 2007.
 The combination of a Jeep soul with a Mercedes heart is tough to beat.